arogozhnikov/einops/README.md

 y = x.view(x.shape[0], -1)
 y = rearrange(x, 'b c h w -> b (c h w)')
 ```
-while these two lines are doing the same job in the same context,
+while these two lines are doing the same job in some context,
 second one provides information about input and output.
 Readability also counts.

-While the next operation looks similar:
+The next operation looks similar:
 ```python
 y = rearrange(x, 'time c h w -> time (c h w)')
 ```
 it gives reader important information:
-this is not a batch of images we are processing, but rather a sequence (video).
+this is not an independent batch of images we are processing,
+but rather a sequence (video).

 Semantic information makes code easier to read and maintain.